Main API (includes A2A and MCP endpoints)

 Base URLs

-# Main API (includes A2A endpoints)
+# Main API (includes A2A and MCP endpoints)

 http://your-kubently-api:8080